 3. Color contrast

 Sufficient color contrast helps differentiate between the page content font and the background.
-It not only proves beneficial to visitors with color deficiency, low vision, or low-contrast vision but even those with good vision.
+It is not only proves beneficial to visitors with color deficiency, low vision, or low-contrast vision but even those with good vision.
 They appreciate not having to strain their eyes much while reading.

 The WCAG success criterion 1.4.3 states an actual numerical value identifying the contrast level.
 It says that standard text should have a minimum contrast ratio of 4.5:1, and large text should meet a minimum contrast ratio of 3:1.